-- Then, you've got Poke-Body Sticky Goo, which adds two energy to the Retreat Cost of your opponent.
+- Sticky Goo (Poke-Body) Adds two energy to the Retreat Cost of your opponent.

-Dark Muk should first Poison and Burn your foes, then finish them off with Slimy Water.
-It makes it almost impossible for foes to retreat, while being able to do so easily itself, cementing itself as the most lethal Dark Pokemon.
+Dark Muk should first Poison and Burn your foes, then finish them with Slimy Water.
+Dark Muk hinders foes from retreating but can do so easily itself, cementing it as the most lethal Dark Pokemon.